konnectors/cozy-konnector-google/README.md

 },
 ```

-Then you'll have to register the konnector's oauth system into the cozy-stack's server with the following:
+Then you'll have to register the konnector's oauth system into the cozy-stack's server with the following (see it on [cozy/cozy-stack](https://github.com/cozy/cozy-stack/blob/master/docs/account_types.md#google)):

 ```
 curl -X PUT 'localhost:5984/secrets%2Fio-cozy-account_types'